aa18514/Python/netflix_regression/readme.md

 features with regularization <br>
 ## Dataset
-Dataset consits of 671 users and 9066 movies <br> all the data exists in the subdirectory "\movie-data" <br>
+Dataset consits of 671 users and 9066 movies <br>
+All the data exists in the subdirectory "\movie-data" <br>
 ## Input features
 The input features originally have a dimension of d + 1 where d = 16 and in this case x[0] = 1 <br>
 x[0] is used for the constant offset term, the rest of the terms represent different movie genres <br>
-## Output features
+## Output
 The predictor function, y_hat represents the expected rating <br>
+The target function, y represents the actual rating <br>
 ## Stratagies
 ### Prepocessing the input features
 training data(x[1:,]) is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br>